ptranny/javascript-carnival/dress-the-clown/dress-the-clown-README.md

 - How did you find the process of refactoring your code?

+For something small like this I usually refactor as I go.

 - Would you do anything differently if you were to start this challenge again?

+Nothing different.

 - What piece of code are you proudest of from this exercise?

+I like the code I wrote to change body parts using a switch statement.
+I could have given the body parts numbers and cycled through them by incrementing and decrementing, but I think referencing the object directly by name is actually much more readable.

 Commit and push to GitHub.